spiral/docs/docs/en/basics/logging.md

 # The Basics — Logging

-The Spiral Framework offers `spiral/logger` component that is compliant with the [PSR-3](https://www.php-fig.org/psr/psr-3/) standard.
+Spiral offers `spiral/logger` component that is compliant with the [PSR-3](https://www.php-fig.org/psr/psr-3/) standard.
 This component can be utilized to log various types of information, such as errors, warnings, and debugging messages, which can assist in identifying and resolving issues within the application.

 By default, the framework does not provide its own implementation, however, the `spiral/monolog-bridge` component is available, which fully integrates with the [Seldaek/monolog](https://github.com/Seldaek/monolog) package and offers